TimothyTaboada/FightingGame-RL-AI/README.md

 3. Run ./auto-train.bat if you want to train with periodic stops, or just modify `total_timesteps` in `test.py` if you want one session to train for a longer period of time (30000 steps = ~60 mins, may vary due to hardware capabilities)
 # [Link to Research Paper](https://www.overleaf.com/read/qtqxtmcsdzns#a284f3)
 ## What is this project?
 I tried out DIAMBRA Arena and decided to use it to train an AI to play Q from Street Fighter III - Third Strike, mostly on a whim.
-I watched a somewhat outdated YouTube video on how to do it with OpenAIGym, and wanted to see how a different machine learning AI training platform would perform and somehow managed to pass it off as my thesis project.
+I watched a somewhat outdated YouTube video on how to do it with OpenAIGym, and wanted to see how a different machine learning AI training platform would perform.